auth0/docs/articles/hooks/extensibility-points/index.md

 Extensibility points are places in the Auth0 platform where [Hooks](/hooks) can be executed.

-Depending on the extensibility point, you can use Hooks with [Database Connections](/connections/database) and/or [Passwordless Connections](/connections/passwordless).
+Depending on the extensibility point, you can use Hooks with [Database Connections](/connections/database), [Passwordless Connections](/connections/passwordless) and/or [MFA](/multifactor-authentication).

 The following extensibility points are available: